Elad60/AoraProject/README.md

     <img src="https://img.shields.io/badge/NativeWind-black?style=for-the-badge&logoColor=white&logo=tailwindcss&color=06B6D4" alt="nativewind" />
   </div>

-  <h3 align="center">Video Sharing App</h3>
+  <h3 align="center">Aora – AI Video Sharing App</h3>
 </div>

-## <a name="introduction">🤖 Introduction</a>

-Built with React Native for seamless user experiences, Animatable for captivating animations, and integrated with the dependable backend systems of Appwrite, this app showcases impressive design and functionality, enabling seamless sharing of AI videos within the community.
+## 🤖 Overview

+Aora is a cross-platform mobile application that enables users to upload and share short AI-generated videos, along with the prompts used to create them.
+The app is designed to foster creativity and collaboration within a social environment.

+Built with React Native and powered by Appwrite on the backend, Aora features smooth animations, a modern UI, and real-time content interaction.

-## <a name="tech-stack">⚙️ Tech Stack</a>
+## ⚙️ Tech Stack

 - React Native
 - Expo